-You have probably used file upload fields in the past to upload picture, movies, etc. to the web, and now you get to learn how to create your own file upload fields.
+You have probably used file upload fields in the past to upload photos or other files to the web, and now you get to learn how to create your own file upload fields.
 The <input> tag is used, with the type set to "file" in order to create this field.

 One important thing to remember about using the upload field is that the form method must be set to "post" and not "get" since a file must be sent behind-the-scenes (it cannot be sent in the URL).